Hot-wrist/hot-wrist/README.md

 - 🤔 I’m looking for help with Solidity...
  💬 Ask me about ...
 Anything tech
 - 📫 How to reach me: odeyjhn@gmail.com, hotwrist.hashnode.dev...
 - ⚡ Fun fact: ...
-I code low-level programs which led me to develop my own simple OS working on command line.
+I developed a lightweight terminal-based operating system using C and X86 assembly.